Mine (Taylor Swift song): Critical reception

-Accolades

-Chart performance
+Commercial performance

 Two days after its official release, it was estimated that "Mine" would sell approximately 350,000 digital downloads with a possible debut in the top three on the Billboard Hot 100.
-On the week ending August 21, 2010, the song debuted at number one on the Hot Digital Songs due to 297,000 digital downloads, which led to its appearance on the Billboard Hot 100 at number three.
-This consequently made Swift the second female artist in the history of the Hot 100 to have multiple tracks debut in the top five during a calendar year (the first being Mariah Carey).
+On the week ending August 21, 2010, the song debuted at number one on the Hot Digital Songs chart due to 297,000 digital downloads, which led to its appearance on the Billboard Hot 100 at number three.
+This consequently made Swift the second female artist in the history of the Hot 100 to have multiple tracks debut in the top five during a calendar year.
 With 297,000 downloads, "Mine" became the eighth-biggest debut sales week ever for a digital song, and the fourth-best of 2010.
-The song also debuted at number 26 on the Hot Country Songs on the week ending August 21, 2010, where it peaked at number two, having been blocked by Darius Rucker's "Come Back Song" at number one on the week ending November 13, 2010.
-"Mine" also reached number one on the Adult Contemporary, number seven on the Adult Pop Songs and number 12 on the Pop Songs.
-At the end of 2010, "Mine" was ranked at number 46 on the Billboard Hot 100 song of the year.
+The song also debuted at number 26 on the Hot Country Songs on the week ending August 21, 2010, later peaking at number two on the week ending November 13, 2010.
+"Mine" also reached number one on Adult Contemporary, number seven on Adult Pop Songs, and number 12 on Pop Songs.
+"Mine" ranked at number 46 on the Billboard Hot 100 year-end chart.
 On August 21, 2014, the song was certified triple platinum by the RIAA.
 As of November 2017, "Mine" has sold 2.3 million copies in the United States.

 "Mine" achieved moderate success outside the United States.
 The song debuted and peaked at number seven in Canada with 15,000 digital downloads sold in the week of August 2, 2010.
 It was certified platinum by Music Canada.
 On the week ending August 22, 2010, the song entered in Australia and peaked at number nine.
 It was certified gold by the Australian Recording Industry Association (ARIA) for shipments exceeding 35,000 copies.
 On the week ending August 9, 2010, it debuted at number 30 in New Zealand, and peaked at number 16 the following week after its release.
-The song debuted and peaked at number 30 on the week ending October 30, 2010, on the United Kingdom.
-In Ireland, it peaked at number 38 and spent a total of two weeks on the chart.
-In mainland Europe, "Mine" peaked at number 70 on the Eurochart Hot 100 Singles Chart, number 48 on Belgium (Flanders) and number 48 on Sweden.
+The song debuted and peaked at number 30 on the week ending October 30, 2010, in the United Kingdom.
+In Europe, "Mine" peaked at number 38 in Ireland, 70 on the Eurochart Hot 100 Singles Chart, number 48 in Belgium (Flanders), and number 48 in Sweden.